fix8mt/uri/README.md

 This class will perform basic sanity checks on the source URI and refuses to continue parsing.
 You can test for failure using the `operator bool`.
 These are:
 1. Length - source must not exceed `uri_max_len` (`UINT16_MAX`)
 1. Illegal chars - source must not contain any whitespace characters

+## Performance
+This class performs well, with minimal latency.
+Since there is no copying of strings or sub-strings, the decoding functionality in `basic_uri` uses minimal cycles
+- especially for applications that can manage the storage of the source string themselves.
+The memory footprint of `basic_uri` is 64 bytes and will fit in a cache-line.
+If storage of the source is needed, `uri` performs a single string copy (or move), and aside from that will have the same performance as `basic_uri`.

+The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occuring once at most.
+Construction

+With all methods `constexpr`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.